September 10, 2024: Kraaipan Gold Project, Financing Announcement and Share Consolidation - Voiceover by President and CEO, Ken Armstrong.

 12 MONTH EXPLORATION PLAN – US$1 million budget (to June 2025)

-Approximately 20 target areas have been identified by Rockman and North Arrow, from high-resolution magnetic data collected using Rockman’s proprietary Remote Mapper UAVs.
+Approximately 20 target areas have been identified by Rockman and North Arrow, from high-resolution magnetic data collected using the Rockman-affiliated (Mineral Services), proprietary Remote Mapper UAVs.
 The target areas represent interpreted high interest BIF units with favorable fault and fold structures within the KGB, typically buried by <10 to 40 m of Kalahari sand cover.
-The top 5 to 6 target have been prioritized for initial overburden drilling (80 to 120 drillholes).
+The top 5 to 6 targets have been prioritized for initial overburden drilling (80 to 120 drillholes).
 A truck-mounted Rerverse-Circulation drill will be used to drill and sample the base of the Kalahari sands and into the underlying bedrock.
-A planned hole spacing of 50 m will be used, to drill fences perpendicular to structures of interest.
+A planned hole spacing of 50 m will be used to drill fences perpendicular to structures of interest.
 All samples will be analyzed for Au by fire assay.

 Soil sampling will be conducted over prospective targets interpreted from high-resolution magnetic data, outcrop mapping and historical sampling results.
 Sampling will initially focus on areas with thin or no Kalahari cover.
 Samples will be collected every 25 m along 100 m spaced lines perpendicular to mapped structures.